To restore deleted records, you must have the role Repository Manager.

 To restore deleted records:

-- On the Manage deleted repository page, select the type of records to restore in Find.
+- In Find, select the type of records to restore.

 - To restore multiple records:

-- By date range: Select Deleted range for Search criteria.
-Select a date range for when the records were deleted.
+- By date range: select Deleted range.
+Select a date range within which the records were deleted.

-- By a user or by a job: Select Deleted by for Search criteria.
+- By a user or by a job: select Deleted by.
 For a user, select User, select the user in the User, and select a date range.
 For a job, select Job id and enter the ID.

 - Select Search.
 The list of matching records appears on the page.